hackerwins/homepage-old/docs/server.md

 *To start MongoDB, `docker-compose -f docker/docker-compose.yml up --build -d` in [the project root](https://github.com/yorkie-team/yorkie).*

-Then start a Yorkie Server with `--mongo-connection-uri` flag to connect the MongoDB.
+Then, start a Yorkie Server with `--mongo-connection-uri` flag to connect the MongoDB.

 ```bash
 $ yorkie server --mongo-connection-uri mongodb://localhost:27017